u12206050/gridsome-plugin-algolia/README.md

 By default all items will be reindexed on every build.
 To enable only indexing new, changed and deleted items, set `enablePartialUpdates` to `true` and make sure `matchFields` is correct for every collection.

+## Migrating from Version 1 to Version 2

+The `contentTypeName` field in `collections` has been replaced in favor of `query` and `transformer`.
+This is to allow greater control over what data you want to fetch from GraphQL before indexing to Algolia.

+To migrate the least you should do is the following:

+  1. Remove the `contentTypeName` property
+  2. Add the `query` property containing a plain graphql query to fetch the data you need
+  3. Add the `transformer` property with a function as value to map the result to a set of items. (**Note**: The `itemFormatter` function will still be called)

 ## QnA